 Something is in the air pushes me to focus on DELIGHT this year.

 This is Black History Month.
 Until Black History is just part of regular old history, each week I’ll add a snippet or quote.
-Today’s quote is from Susan L. Taylor.
+Today’s quote is from Dr. Mae Jemison, the first African American female astronaut.

 As a reminder of what delight can do for us, here’s a bit of inspiration from NPR.

-This cute little chick is a bit of “Kawaii,” because, you know, just looking at cute things can help us feel more positive about each other?
-Awww…
+The kitten is a bit of “Kawaii,” because, you know, just looking at cute things can help us feel more positive about each other?

 Here’s a few other things that delighted me this week: